Gneeveguilla

-Gneeveguilla, (/gni:v'gʊɪlə/ g-NEEV-guilla), officially Gneevgullia, is a small village in the Sliabh Luachra region of East County Kerry, Ireland.
+Gneeveguilla (/gni:v'gʊɪlə/ g-NEEV-guilla, locally pronounced /ɡini:ɡˈʊɪlə/ guinea-guilla), officially Gneevgullia, is a small village in the Sliabh Luachra region of East County Kerry, Ireland.
 It lies about 19 km east of Killarney, close to the County Kerry/County Cork border.

 Location

 Gneeveguilla is situated in a region of hills and valleys and serves a rural hinterland consisting of dairy farms, pastureland and peatland.
 Townlands in the area include Coom (Lower and Upper), Bawnard, Gullaun, Mausrower and Lisheen.
 At Mausrower, there used to be a large quarry in the early part of the 20th century, the remnants of which can be seen today on the approach from the Killarney direction towards Lower Coom.
 Hence the junction at Lower Coom being known as the Quarry Cross.

 History

 In the 19th century Gneeveguilla was the scene of an event known as the 'Moving Bog'.
 On the night of Sunday 28 December 1896, after a prolonged period of bad weather, sleeping families were awakened by an unusual sound.
 When daylight broke, to their horror they realised that over 200 acre of bogland was on the move in a southerly direction, taking everything before it.
-It followed the course of the Ownachree river into the river Flesk.
+It followed the course of the River Ownachree into the River Flesk.
 The bog continued to move until New Year's Day and came to rest covering hundreds of acres of pastureland.
 The Moving Bog claimed the lives of eight members of one local family.

 The Church of the Holy Rosary is a Roman Catholic church in Gneeveguilla opened on 10 October 1937.
 It is one of three churches in the Rathmore Parish of the Diocese of Kerry.